Mycoplasma genitalium Testing: Precision Diagnosis for a Stealth STI

 Test-of-Cure (TOC)

-- Never test 3 weeks (false positives from dead bacteria)
+- Never test with 3 weeks (false positives from dead bacteria)

 Resistance Testing